leanprover/fp-lean/functional-programming-lean/src/programs-proofs/tail-recursion.md

 All other positions are not in tail position.
 The arguments to a function or a constructor are not in tail position because evaluation must track the function or constructor that will be applied to the argument's value.
+The body of an inner function is not in tail position because control may not even pass to it: function bodies are not evaluated until the function is called.
 Similarly, the body of a function type is not in tail position.
 To evaluate `E` in `(x : α) → E`, it is necessary to track that the resulting type must have `(x : α) → ...` wrapped around it.